 Martha Nelle Pskowski is a bilingual freelance journalist based in Mexico City.
 She reports on the politics of urban and environmental change in the Americas.
-Martha is from Maryland and has reported from Latin America since 2014.
+Martha has reported from Latin America since 2014.

 Her work has appeared in The Guardian, The New Republic, Sierra, City Lab and over a dozen other publications.
-Martha is a Latin America stringer for The Tablet of London.
 The International Women in Media Foundation and the James W. Foley Foundation have supported her reporting.

 - CityLab: Migrant Caravan Rolls Into Mexico City8 November, 2018

 - The National: Maligned by Trump, earthquake-hit Mexican town receives migrant caravan with open arms6 November, 2018